La. National Guard prepared, ready for Hurricane Ida response

 |0

 This work, La.
-National Guard prepared, ready for Hurricane Ida response [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard prepared, ready for Hurricane Ida response, by SFC Denis Ricou, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT